Does ceramic coating work on motorcycles?

 Not just providing protection from water and dirt, Ceramic coatings can reduce damage to paint from UV light sources.
 For example, UV rays can dull paint and cause yellowing with some lacquers, particularly with parts such as carbon fibre.

 Applying the coating to hard to keep clean areas like wheels can make pesky brake dust and chain lube removal easy.
 Ceramic coating exposed metal areas like exterior fasteners and brake banjo bolts prevent corroding and having a ‘Furry’ look.
 The coating itself is safe for both matte and gloss surfaces and different materials like carbon and leather.

 With the ceramic coating of motorbikes, surface preparation is critical as the coat has a glass-like finish.
 Any imperfections in the paintwork will show through the protective layer.
 This effect works well if the standard paintwork has metal flake or glitter finish.

 Many ceramic coating manufacturers will supply ‘Trade only’, meaning only approved detailers with essential knowledge of correct paint will be provided with the product.
 By keeping it trade, only the bike owner gets a professional level job with the bike looking better than when it left the factory and protection that should last many years.

 If you are buying your own product to DIY ceramic coat, be careful of internet sites.
-Inferior products will typically be resin-based or ‘infused’ and won’t have the same quality or working life as a professional product.
+Inferior products will typically be resin-based or ‘infused’.
+These won’t have the same quality or working life as a professional product.
 Stick to trusted names and brands providing a quality product.
 The cost usually DOES make a difference!
 When picking a professional detailer, it’s is worth checking that they are using professional products, not a poor quality infused type.